coolaj86/node-config-python/README.md

 # node-config-python

-Read and write python config files non-destructively (preserves comments and lines)
+Read and write python config files non-destructively (preserves comments and line-order)

 Turns this kind of thing: